Being Maria: Production

 Jessica Palud and Laurette Polmanss freely adapted the film's screenplay from Vanessa Schneider's memoir My Cousin Maria Schneider, which was published in 2018 by (Éditions Grasset).
 Marielle Duigou produced the film for Les Films de Mina, with co-production by StudioCanal, Moteur S'il Vous Plaît and Cinema Inutile.

 Principal photography began on 29 May 2023 in Paris.
 Filming continued in the Brittany region.
 With a total of 25 days of shooting, 10 days took place in the Ille-et-Vilaine department including in Rennes and Saint-Germain-du-Pinel, and at the Château d'Apigné in Le Rheu, the Résidence Oberthür in Rennes, and a beach in Dinard.
 Filming wrapped in Brittany on 30 June 2023.
 Post-production took place in Rennes.
 Anamaria Vartolomei described it as the most difficult role she has filmed for and said she experienced an "emotional release" when production concluded.

 Release

 The film was selected to be screened in the non-competitive Cannes Premiere section at the 77th Cannes Film Festival, where it had its world premiere on 21 May 2024.

 The film was theatrically released in France on 19 June 2024 by Haut et Court.
-International sales were handled by StudioCanal (formerly Orange Studio).
+International sales were handled by StudioCanal.
 Kino Lorber gave the film a limited theatrical release in the United States beginning on 21 March 2025, at the Quad Cinema in New York City.